-- "It is helpful if they can sit next to a 'buddy' who does not share their first language, someone who is willing and able to help them in class and, ideally, in House as well.
-It is better if they don't communicate in their first language in class. - The more they can refer to written information and images, the easier it is for them.
+- It is helpful if they can sit next to a 'buddy' who does not share their first language, someone who is willing and able to help them in class and, ideally, in House as well. - The more they can refer to written information and images, the easier it is for them.
 For example handouts containing framework notes; clear instructions for prep; links to page references in texts; model answers (often the easiest way to help them see what is expected or where they went wrong); a list of key words to look up in advance. - Pupils should be encouraged to record new words and their meaning in class and prep.
 Use of a translator in class is at the discretion of the teacher. - Make sure that you as a teacher speak slowly and clearly, repeat key information, avoid too many idioms and ask questions to test comprehension rather than, 'Do you understand?' - For the small number of pupils who have EAL lessons, do ask them to take work to their next EAL lesson to address common errors in written work.
-Teachers are welcome to contact me for support and advice."
+Teachers are welcome to contact me for support and advice.